Lady Triệu: Jin conquest of Jiaozhou

 In 263, Lü Xing (呂興), a prefecture official in Jiaozhou, revolted with support from local people and soldiers, murdering Wu administrators Sun Xu (孫諝) and Deng Xun (鄧荀), then sent envoys to Cao Wei to request military assistance.
 Jiaozhi, Jiuzhen and Rinan were transferred to Wei control.
-In February 266, Western Jin replaced Cao Wei and immediately sent Yang Chi to annex Jiaozhou with local supports.
-In 268, Eastern Wu dispatched two generals, Liu Chun and Hsiu Tse to reconquer Jiaozhou from the Jin, but were defeated by Jin armies.
-In 270 Jin and Wu armies clashed in Hepu, Guangxi.
+In February 266, Western Jin replaced Cao Wei and immediately sent Yang Chi to annex Jiaozhou with local support.
+In 268, Eastern Wu dispatched two generals, Liu Jun and Xiu Ze to reconquer Jiaozhou from the Jin, but were defeated by Jin armies.
+In 270, Jin and Wu armies clashed in Hepu Commandery, Guangxi.
 The Wu general, Tao Huang, managed to get contact with Luong Ky, a local commander of the Fuyan barbarians (扶嚴夷) who was collaborating with the Jin, and convinced him to switch side to the Wu, enabling the Wu army to recapture Jiaozhi's ports and main towns in 271.
 Fighting continued in the countryside until 280, when the Jin dynasty finally destroyed Eastern Wu, reunifying China.